w2sg-arnav/Computer-Science-Books/README.md

-**Comprehensive Core Computer Science Roadmap (Without Timeline)**

-This roadmap outlines the essential and advanced topics required to master core computer science concepts.
-Each section includes key concepts and curated resources to help you build a solid understanding in each area.

 **1. Computer Systems**
 *   **Goal:** Understand the fundamental principles of computer systems, including hardware and software interactions.
 *   **Key Concepts:**